Private Aviation Trends for 2022

 Find out more about how the private aviation industry is uniquely equipped to handle the new priorities of clients:

 - Need for safety and security: While COVID-19 is a more immediate worry for flyers, the desire to reduce one’s exposure to other diseases and viruses could continue to be a big consideration.
 The private aviation market has a great opportunity to continue to respond to these concerns by working on ways to deliver a more hygienic flying experience.

 - Demand for personal flying: As business flying has declined, the influx of private flyers on personal trips has increased.
 Due to the growth of new private flyers, operators may see greater demand from those on personal trips.
-These new flyers have different needs and concerns than business flyers, with private jets ready to accommodate them due to their flexibility.
+These new flyers have different requests and concerns than business flyers, with private jets ready to meet their needs.

 - Change to necessity rather than a luxury: Many flyers have started to see private jet travel as a necessity for safe travel rather than solely a luxury experience.
-In 2021, we may see a general shift in passengers’ views of private aviation, as customers see it as a necessary expense to keep themselves safe.
-If this shift in opinion occurs, companies will likely adjust their marketing efforts to promote the benefits of flying on a private jet.
+For the rest of 2022, we will continue to see a general shift in passengers’ views of private aviation, as customers see it as a necessary expense to keep themselves safe.
+Due to this shift, companies will continue to adjust their marketing efforts to promote the benefits of flying on a private jet.

 Charter Your Next Flight With Latitude 33 Aviation

 At Latitude 33, we’re prepared to offer all of our clients a luxurious and safe flying experience.
 As we operate the biggest and most cutting-edge fleet of light jets in the United States, we’re able to get you to your destination fast.
 We understand the safety concerns of our clients, and our crews are trained to observe COVID-19 guidelines.
 When flying with Latitude 33, you can expect the ultimate in comfort and privacy.